Richard Charles Millward Cook 1933 – 2020

 A devout Christian, Richard was an active member of the Christian Medical Fellowship.
 The large house which he and Ann bought in South Liverpool was deliberately chosen to accommodate CMF meetings and other Christian activities involving people from all walks of life and a range of countries.
 The basement was converted into a flat for Richard’s mother and later Ann’s mother, both of whom needed care.
 In 1973 Katherine was adopted aged three and a half.
 Richard worked hard to cultivate the large garden that contributed to their needs and the family were encouraged to participate.
 In spite of these commitments Richard found time to help others, as was the case when he voluntarily found a house for us to rent when Carol and I moved from Pittsburgh to Liverpool with our four children; this meant a great deal to us.

 In 1977 Richard accepted an invitation from Neil Freeman to join him in Kuwait where he was establishing paediatric surgery.
 He stayed for 15 months; the family remained at home but were able to visit him.
-An intrepid explorer, Richard rented a car and against advice took his sons Nick and John into Iraq where they braved military check points (sometimes manned by heavily armed teenagers), very basic accommodation and other challenges to visit historic sites including Ur, Babylon and Samara.
+Determined to visit Iraq, Richard rented a car and against advice took his sons Nick and John into Iraq where they braved military check points (sometimes manned by heavily armed teenagers), very basic accommodation and other challenges to visit historic sites including Ur, Babylon and Samara.
 Even Richard admitted to relief when they returned safely to Kuwait.

 In 2007 Anne was diagnosed with rectal carcinoma and underwent a major resection followed by chemotherapy and radiotherapy.
 The results were encouraging and she regained some of her energy.
 It came as a shock therefore when a routine CT scan in January 2009 showed multiple abdominal metastases.
 Ann declined further treatment and was able to go on a previously planned trip to Andalucía, but eventually died at home in October 2009.